Yagisan/The-Bustling-Valley/README.md

 ## Stardew Valley just automatically updated, is it safe to run this list?

 Generally yes.
 The first time you load SMAPI will detect that the game has updated.
 It will need to restart.
-You should still check for a SMAPI update at [https://smapi.io/](https://smapi.io/) just in case.
+There will be an updated Bustling Valley release shortly after Stardew Valley releases. **The only exception is the Stardew Valley 1.6 release.
+That is expected to break many mods.**

 ## Does it work with a controller?